mcfilib/filib.github.io/posts/2015-03-03-my-technology-radar.md

 My decisions to learn different technologies have, up until very recently, been fairly ad-hoc.
 I'd hear about some interesting or novel technology and bookmark it to come back to later.
 Unsurprisingly this approach is not without its flaws.
-The main flaw is that it lacks a clear strategy or structure, making it difficult assess successes and shortcomings in any larger context.
+The main one being that it lacks a clear strategy or structure, making it difficult assess successes and shortcomings in any larger context.

 I've decided to steal [Neal Ford's](http://nealford.com/) idea of building a